Chubek/chubek/README.md

 A bit about me, I was born in Match 12th, 1993 --- When I was 10, I wanted to be an animator and work for Disney but it proved difficult as family issues piled up --- and when I got my first PC at 12, it did not take long to realize I want to be a software coder.
 At 16 I thought myself GML and made  [this](http://drive.google.com/uc?id=1tiJwc8e0pNVODyk4CvkTIkNu7SqpwNcR) absolute unit of a game.
 From there on I marched with the progress of programming technology.
 I used to code PHP in Notepad++ on Windows and now I code Rust, Go, and C/C++ in VSCode on Linux.
 However I am trying to make a very bold switch to using Emacs (seethe Vim users! jk both are good) --- However given that I was not born in 1819 it's proving kinda difficult for me.
 I don't want to waste the client's time and money so I only use it with my personal projects.
 Besidesa PHP there are several other technologies that I have dropped in favor of better alternatives, chiefly, C# and Java.
 I have studied Computer Science in college for sometime.
 I mostly do systems, utilties, network and scripting.

+I am in the process of teaching myself electronics.
+I have bought a lot of equipment with my ill-gotten opium and arms smuggling money (which I totally do on the side, I am very cool and dangerous) and I am in the process of writing a circuit simulator similar to that of SPICE and CANCER (not kidding it's actually name of a very rudimentary and old circuit simulator) and I don't just wanna do it as a hobby, I wanna design circuits and do embedded programming on the side.
+If you are kind enough to take a chance on this poor soul's quest to do electronics alongside systems programming do as AssimilateBoozeByAsterisk says and take a chance on me.
+Thanks.

 ## Stack

 * Rust: I use Rust for most of my system, automation, utilities, etc. Although not as perofrmant as C and initially dodgy, Rust now has proven to be a darling.
 Especially for using it alongside Python using PyO3.
 * Go: Using Go for network stuff will take hours off your workload.
 Go can also be used for simple REPL or terminal utilities.
 C walks the line between being a scripting language and a systems language and that's surprisingly not a weakness.
 * Python: Python handles itself well when you're dealing with large data files, scientific tasks especially, but I can't accept Python in a Pythonic form due to its lack of speed.
 I will always optimize the Python code first before resorting to using C or Rust as FFI.
 But alas it often happens that speeding up Python is harder than milking a dead heifer.
-* C: I use C only when I need speed and optimization.
+* C/C++: I use C/C++ only when I need speed and optimization.
 I'm pretty comfortable with it but I can't simply risk unsafe ramifications when speed and optimization is not intended.
-C can be used alongside Python's CFFI to create Foreign Function Interfaces for Python in it.
+C/C++ can be used alongside Python's CFFI to create Foreign Function Interfaces for Python in it.
 * JS: I do NOT use NodeJS, don't ask me to.
 I am trying to cease my use of VanillaJS when I need to write a simple HTML form even.
 I'm trying to bust into WebAssembly and just drop this cumfufle.
 * Kotlin: I have never finished a project in it, but I like it and know it.
 I don't like Java and if I need something done that requires use of a Java library, Kotlin is of course, the best replacement for Java.
 * Nim: I'm just listing this for funzies, it's notwhere near complete to be used in a final project.
 I like it over Zig.
 And I am ready to die on this hill.